 - Q. Name some early counting tools.

 - O. What is Abacus?

-- Q. Who invented Adding Machine?
+- Q. Who invented adding machine?

-- Q. Which is the first mechanical calculator?
+- O. Which is the first mechanical calculator?

 - Q. Which is the first mechanical computer?

-- Q. Who is called the Father of Computers?
+- Q. Who is called the father of computers?

 - Q. Why is Lady Ada Lovelace famous?

 - Q. How many generations of computers are there?

 - Q. What was the technology used in First / Second / Third / Fourth / Fifth generation of computers?

 - Q. Give three characteristic features of First / Second / Third / Fourth / Fifth generation of computers.

-After explaining the chapter, let the students do the course book exercises given on Pages 14, 15 and 16 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 16 and 17 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 14, 15 and 16 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on pages 16 and 17 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 17 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on page 17 of the main course book will enhance the ability of the students and serve as a creativity & innovativeness, art integration and digital literacy activity.